 But of course, there’s always the option to stick with the classic – fresh or crispy baked pita bread.
 I like to cut them up, spray with oil, sprinkle with salt and pepper and bake until crispy.
 If you want to get a bit fancy, try sprinkling with a bit of dukkah too (it’s a spice mix with seeds that’s sold at supermarkets nowadays).

 I make the consistency of my hummus the way it is served in the Middle East which is much looser than the dip you buy in stores.
 The consistency is more like a very thick ketchup (it is thicker though, so more stays on when you dip bread into it).
 But it is much thinner than the store bought version.
-It is much creamier and also is suitable for scooping up with pieces of bread.

 In the Middle East, it is served spread out on a plate, then you use the back of a spoon to make swirls in it, drizzle over olive oil (which pools in the swirls).
 Then sprinkle over some reserved chickpeas and a pinch of paprika.

 Oh, and my biggest tip is to serve it at room temperature!
 It makes such a difference, the flavour is better and it’s creamier.
-Note: hummus firms up when refrigerated.

-- 1 garlic clove
+- 1 medium garlic clove, minced

-- 2 tbsp extra virgin olive oil
+- 1/3 cup / 80 ml extra virgin olive oil

 - Salt and pepper